How do we keep our market booth display zero waste?

 And when I found these stands, I knew this was it.

 These stands were custom made for a soapmaker just a few miles away.
-Her husband made these for her business, but she was closing up her shop and wanted to give these beauties a new home.
+Her husband had made them for her business, but she was closing up her shop and wanted to give these beauties a new home.

 Totally one-of-a-kind, and nothing new was purchased to add these to my display.